UniTime/unitime-doc/student-scheduling-solver.md

 ## Notes

-Description of the student weights as written in UniTime 3.3 Release Notes
+Description of the student weights:

-P**riority student weighting model**
+**Priority student weighting model**

 * First priority request has better weight than all the rest
 * Total weight for a student should be between zero and one, one for a fully satisfied student
 * Request weight: 1st priority 0.501, 2nd priority 0.250, 3rd priority 0.1248, 4th priority 0.0623, ...
 (1/2 for alternatives, e.g., 0.2505 for the first alternative of a course)
 * 1/2 and 1/4 for the alternatives; but the difference will be distributed down-wards (student has more weight to get the n+1, n+2, ... priority courses)
 * Weights are rounded to four digits
 * The rest to 1 -- put to the last request or split evenly between all of them.

 **Alternative (equal) weighting model**

 * All course (non alternative) requests have equal weight (priority is ignored)
 * First alternatives have lower weight than first choices, but equal among themselves
 * Second alternatives have lower weight than first alternatives, alternative course requests than second alternatives

 **There are three ways to use student sectioning**

 * When all students are preregistered, the projected demand is none
 * If only some students are preregistered, loading and solving preregistered and projected demands together allows students use of online scheduling
 * Projection mode is used to recalcule the projected demands